silverstripe/silverstripe-framework/docs/en/reference/complextablefield.md

 ## Setting Parent/Child-Relations

-ComplexTableField tries to determine the parent-relation automatically by looking at the $has_one property on the listed child, or the record loaded into the surrounding form (see getParentClass() and getParentIdName()).
+`[api:ComplexTableField]` tries to determine the parent-relation automatically by looking at the $has_one property on the listed child, or the record loaded into the surrounding form (see getParentClass() and getParentIdName()).
 You can force a specific parent relation: